EvidentSecurity/esp-sdk-python/docs/AuditLogsApi.md

 # create an instance of the API class
 api_instance = esp_sdk.AuditLogsApi()
-id = 56 # int | AuditLog ID
+id = 56 # int | Audit Log ID
-include = 'include_example' # str | Related objects that can be included in the response.
-See Including Objects for more information. (optional)
+include = 'include_example' # str | Related objects that can be included in the response:  organization, user See Including Objects for more information. (optional)

 try:
-    # Show a single AuditLog
+    # Show a single Audit Log
     api_response = api_instance.show(id, include=include)
     pprint(api_response)
 except ApiException as e: